shaolang/ml-zoomcamp/mid-term-project/README.md

 * `predict.py`: runs a web-service for the resale price prediction.
 * `sample-data.json`: contains a single sample extracted from the original data source for testing the web-service.
+* `pipeline.bin.zip`: zips a pre-trained model for ease of use.

 ## Testing the Web Service

-To test the web service, run `python predict.py`.
+To test the web service, either run `python train_script.py` to train and export the model, or unzip `pipeline.bin.zip` first.
+Then run `python predict.py`.
 It'll start the web service, listening at `0.0.0.0:8080`.

 Then run the following command to send the data in `sample-data.json` to interact with the service: